 Vital Shoes – Altras and LEMs

-Generally, REI stores sell limited selections of some minimal brands.
+Generally, REI stores sell limited selections of some minimal brands (like Xero and Altra).

 The Vital Gaitway – My friend and fellow movement teacher Christine sells LEMs out of her studio – not a full on storefront, but you can try them on (and maybe get a life-changing movement session in too!)

 Pie Footwear – Lots of brands including Vivos, Luna Sandals, Merrells, OTZ, LEMs and Altras.

 Pedestrian Shops – LEMs and possibly others – their website is currently under construction.

 Xero Shoes – Their HQ and showroom, featuring Xero shoes of course 🙂